 All parents should know about inhalants (gases and vapors from common household products) that are intentionally inhaled.
 Although these products are used as "drugs," they are dangerous poisons that can cause serious injury throughout the body, and even death, when inhaled.
-Inhalant abuse among school-aged children has decreased in recent years but remains a significant problem.
-In a 2003 survey, the number of 10th and 12th graders who had used inhalants in the previous year had declined; however, the number of 8th graders who used these dangerous substances had increased.
-Nearly one of every 10 adolescents now reports having used inhalants at least once.
+Inhalant abuse is still a big problem in children and adolescents.
+Studies have shown that inhalant abuse is rising in female adolescents.
+Nearly one of every five adolescents now reports having used inhalants at least once.
 The use of inhalants peaks around age 14 to 15 years (seventh through ninth grades), but may be seen in children as young as 6 to 8 years old.
 Parents should teach their children about the dangers of inhalants, as well as alcohol, tobacco and other drugs, at an early age.

 Inhalants are poisonous gases and vapors that are released into the air from aerosol (spray) cans, fuels, solvents and solvent-based products.
 Inhalant abuse is also known as huffing or sniffing.
 Inhalants are popular because they can be found readily throughout the house, and therefore are easy to get.
 In addition, many adults do not know about inhalants and may not suspect they are being abused.